bautigaraventa/WonderQ/README.md

 First of all, we would need a persistance storage.
 Nowadays, we are saving the data in memory.
 I would recommend to use a non relational database (MongoDB), because it would be a very simple modeling structure with no relations on it.
 I would use mongoose as a library to work with Mongo.

+To let the system support high volume of users, we should think about a cloud hosting service (like AWS EC2) that allows to easily scale up the infrastructure, but we may still consume from an unique origin of data (we may use MongoDB Atlas).

 After that, I would develop some sort of authentication to allow only defined users to access our services and let each user have their own messages.
 We could implement the standard openId with a clientId and clientSecret.

 If the service grows, it would be great to document the REST API in a standard format like Swagger, to make it more accessible